Carpenter-Softworks/Proxmox-Nag-Disabler/README.md

 - Remove the copied script from `/root/scripts/`
 - Optionally restore the backup of `proxmoxlib.js` (you'll be prompted)

-After uninstallation, the subscription nag message will reappear on your next login (unless you choose not to restore the backup).
+After uninstallation, the subscription nag message will reappear on your next login, unless you choose not to restore the backup.
+It may still reappear after updating Proxmox regardless.

+> **Note:** The uninstall script does not remove any APT packages, even if the install script installed Python3, `curl` or `wget`.

 ## License